-Queen's University's Black, Asian, Minority Ethnic (BAME) and International Staff Network, iRise, provides a forum for networking and a means of peer support between BAME and international staff. iRise also run an international buddy scheme with the aim of providing a friendly welcome for new international staff, helping them to settle into life in Belfast and at Queen's University.
+Queen's Black, Asian, Minority Ethnic (BAME) and International Staff Network, iRise, provides a forum for networking and a means of peer support between BAME and international staff. iRise also runs a buddy scheme with the aim of providing a friendly welcome for new international staff, helping them to settle into life in Belfast and at Queen's.
 If you would like to request a buddy, please contact iRise directly.